We just reached 30,000 articles on this wiki! 🥳

 Double check.

-This makes the game increase the stage and temple and play the stage complete animation.
+This overrides the level up transition after beating a level to make the game increase the stage and temple and play the stage complete animation.
 To enable it, change the byte at the memory address to 1.

 Address Version